http4k/http4k/src/docs/guide/testing/index.md

 The API has been designed to make it as simple as possible to test both individual endpoints and entire applications in a consistent fashion, which is aided by remembering that:

 1. The input and output `Request/Response` objects are immutable.
-1. `HttpHandler` endpoints are just functions.
+1. `HttpHandlers` are just functions.
 1. An entire **http4k** application is *just* an `HttpHandler`.

 Because of the above, there really isn't much required in the way of "testing infrastructure" - no magic containers or test fixtures that you might find in other frameworks.